 Obedience to authority is when people perceive certain individuals or groups to be masters whom they must obey.
-It is a symptom of ignorance of morality and a lack of common sense.
+It is a symptom of ignorance of morality, and a lack of both common sense and self-respect.

 The belief that one can and should hand over their personal responsibility and allow others to tell them what to do means those people lack an understanding of the self, morality, their own rights, and the rights of others.